ottlinger/hornherzogen/README.md

 # Project hornherzogen
 Pet project to manage seminar registration for Herzogenhorn ... started in January 2017.
-Proved to be useful in 2017 :-)
+Proved to be useful in 2017 :-) Ready to be used for any consecutive year.

 ## Project Status